 Leslie Williams, PT, DPT

 Leslie received her Physical Therapy degree with honors from the University of Delaware in 1989; in 2010 she completed her doctorate degree from Shenandoah University.
 Before starting her own practice, Leslie worked at Loudoun Hospital for 20 years in outpatient post-acute rehab and inpatient acute care.
-She is a well rounded orthopedic generalist, highly focused in assisting patients in recovering from illness, injury, or functional limitations by treating them with respect, compassion, and the highest level of evidence based clinical skills.
+She is a well rounded orthopedic generalist, highly focused in assisting patients recovering from illness, injury, or functional limitations by treating them with respect, compassion, and the highest level of evidence based clinical skills.
 Her approach to patient care starts with completing a thorough evaluation, and then partnering with her patients to set achievable goals and develop a treatment plan that comprehensively addresses the identified problems.
 Leslie’s vision is to build a business that enriches people’s lives by helping them achieve their functional goals, and enhances the community by encouraging healthy living.
-Leslie lives in Berryville with her husband and four boys.
-She enjoys spending time with family, leading youth group, sports, gardening and reading.
+Leslie lives in Berryville with her husband and the youngest of their four children.

 Amy Sowers, PT